BY0V/PowerShell-Scripts/README.md

 # PowerShell Scripts for Cybersecurity

 This folder contains PowerShell scripts for automating security monitoring and incident response tasks.
 These were all done through my Information Security and Windows Server Admin classes.
+They were written in Powershell ISE with differing versions as my Server Admin class was on a VM with Windows Server OS 2019.
+Given that, some of these scripts may be outdated for new Powershell versions.

 ## Scripts Included
 1. **Check_FailedLogins.ps1**